secretgraph/secretgraph/README.md

 -   view: for view actions
 -   fetch: (special group) autodelete contents if all fetch contentActions are used

+# Internal

+## Net?
+Cluster?
+Contents?
+References?

+Net is an alias for a user or system account.
+It contains resource tracking and limits.
+Its visibility is limitted to cluster admins and admins.
+Clusters are assigned to a net.
+They consist of contents and are responsible for permissions (Contents can have some limitted permissions).
+Permissions are defined by actions which are a token permission mapping.
+A special permission is manage.
+It allows if the right cluster groups attributes are set that admin like abilities are executed by the owner of the token
+They include seeing hidden contents or even delete contents not owned by the user.
+Content permissions are restricted to create subcontents according to a pattern, to update or to view.
+Contents can link to each other (depending on permissions) via references.
+References can auto destroy the owner if the referenced object is deleted via the DeleteRecursive attribute.

+## How does net resource tracking work?

+Every user has a net.
+This net is required to be assigned to Clusters and optional for Contents (if not specified the net of the assigned cluster is used)-
+The net contains a score how many bytes are roughly in use by the user.
+To the amount of bytes contribute the name and description of every cluster as well as the parts of the content:

+-   tags
+-   references
+-   value object

+If no quota is set, there is no restriction otherwise only size reductions are possible.

+Contents can have a different net than the net of the assigned cluster or content.
+This allows messaging without clogging the inbox of the user (e.g. server announcements, advertisments).
+The system cluster (id=0) has no quota (it will be removed after every migration)

 # Caveats

 ## Limited API